sbryk/Data-Engineering-zoomkamp-2023/notes.md

 ```
 **Answer is 20530**

-Need Double quoting capitalazed column names in Postgres is confusing
+Need Double quoting capitalized column names in Postgres is confusing

 General problems with acces to git repository, as GitHub dropped password auth.
 Got help from